astsu777/dotfiles/config/openbox/README.md

 | `ALT + Tab` | Cycle between opened windows |
 | `Super + Alt + l` | Lock screen |

 <u>**Note**</u>: the key bindings in this configuration are a bit limited because I actually use *SXHKD* to run all my applications.
 My configuration for *SXHKD* can be found in [my dotfiles](https://github.com/GSquad934/dotfiles/blob/master/config/sxhkd/sxhkdrc).
-My configuration file for *SXHKD* is totally based on my personal dotfiles, so you will need to modify either the key bindings of LeftWM or have a custom *sxhkdrc* ready.
+My configuration file for *SXHKD* is totally based on my personal dotfiles, so you will need to modify either the key bindings of Openbox or have a custom *sxhkdrc* ready.

 # Status Bar
 In this Openbox configuration, [Tint2](https://gitlab.com/o9000/tint2) has been configured to act as the status bar.
 It is configured to display: